• Jobs

 Some examples of each type of award in context within a resume are below.
 The exact formatting used to convey the information above is flexible – choose a format that works within the chosen structure of the rest of your resume.
 (Note that fictional awards, companies, and universities are used in these examples).

-Academic Award Resume Entry Example:
+Academic Award Resume Entry Example

 EDUCATION

-Joseph Adams University, Boston MA Master of Science in Chemistry (2014) • Won the 2014 Winston & Samuelson Graduate Award for research in environmental chemistry.
 A national award is given once annually to graduate work showing exceptional promise in the field of chemistry.

 ____________________________________________________________________________________________________

-Company Award Resume Entry Example:
+Company Award Resume Entry Example

 EXPERIENCE

-Alston Brook Footwear | Memphis, TN Sales Manager (2012-2017) • Regional Salesperson of the Year 2015.
 Awarded to the top-performing company salesperson at the regional level.

 ____________________________________________________________________________________________________

-Industry Award Resume Entry Example (included in experience section):
+Industry Award Resume Entry Example

 EXPERIENCE

-Mechanical Engineering • Awarded 2013, Gregory Clark Medal, by the National Fellowship of Mechanical Engineers in recognition of pioneering contributions to the field of power steering.
+• Awarded 2013, Gregory Clark Medal, by the National Fellowship of Mechanical Engineers in recognition of pioneering contributions to the field of power steering.

 ____________________________________________________________________________________________________

-Industry Award Resume Entry Example (included in a dedicated section):
+Industry Award Resume Entry Example

 AWARDS AND ACHIEVEMENTS